rgsilva/cmdfm-console/README.rst

+*This project has been discontinued (at least for now) because I'm too lazy to fix it.
+They changed how the frontend communicates with the backend, so it stopped working completely.
+Feel free to fix it if you want! :)*

 cmd.fm console interface
 ========================

-This a very poor and basic console interface for the http://cmd.fm/.
-It's incomplete, but it works... for now.
+This is/was a very poor and basic console interface for the http://cmd.fm/.

 Why?
 ~~~~